CERAWEEK-Energy conference kicks off as Ukraine conflict leaves oil market in turmoil

 Global oil prices have reached levels not seen since the 2008 financial crisis as disruption to crude and fuel exports from Russia has left the world short of supply, boosting energy costs that is slowing economic growth.

+Global benchmark Brent crude <LCOc1> briefly touched $139.13 a barrel earlier on Monday - not too far off its all-time high of $147.50.
+It was last trading around $122.

-Until this point, the U.S. and EU had not specifically targeted those sales, which amount to 4-5 million barrels per day (bpd) of crude, more than any other nation besides Saudi Arabia.
+Until this point, Russian oil sales amount to about 4-5 million barrels per day (bpd) of crude, more than any other nation besides Saudi Arabia.
 European countries account for roughly half of those purchases, according to the U.S. Energy Information Administration.
-(SEE GRAPHIC: here)

 "The conference is certainly going to have a different tone than it would have a week or two weeks ago," said Daniel Yergin, vice-chairman of S&P Global, which presents the conference.